holycrap872/ucls-ml-ai/CourseMaterial/01_intro_to_data_sci/06_plotting_classics/worksheet.md

 ## Step 1

-Create a line graph that shows the number of occurences of "Tom", "Daisy", and "Gatsby" within each chapter.
+Create a line graph that shows the number of occurrences of "Tom", "Daisy", and "Gatsby" within each chapter.

 **Q:** What do you think happens in Chapter 8 (it's ok to guess)?
 What led you